davidthewatson/davidthewatson.github.io/src/tech_and_its_patinaed_boat.md

-I's difficult to unpack the benefits of personal computing’s insights and innovations given their range.
+It's difficult to unpack the benefits of personal computing’s insights and innovations given their range.

 Just since Y2K, tech’s boat has an increasingly dark patina resembling culture lately.